 My three wild little humans are at the most perfect age right now.
 Still little enough to give the best hugs and to still enjoy sneaking into our bed at night, but old enough to feed themselves and get themselves dressed in the mornings.
 They have independence while still needing me.
 They still come out with toddler-isms – T2 will ask me to ‘loud up’ the radio instead of turn it up.
 And E asks me to take her ‘tent-er-mature’ when she is sick instead of temperature.
 And it feels like T1 is never going to be able to pronounce ‘Dominos’ when he asks if we can get a take away (the day he stops calling it ‘Donimos’ will be a sad day for me).
 I’m scared about the years to come when they start needing me even less because I’m loving this phase so much.
 Then I worry about whether I’m making the most of ‘now’.
 This is the time I know I’ll always look back on as the best time of my life.
+I may need an awful lot of coffee to get through the day, but the days are awesome.
 I also know it’s the foundation for them – everything they become will be as a result of how they are treated now, how they are encouraged, how they are taught and what experiences they have.
 No pressure then!

 I want their lives to be filled with special memories of this time.
 I want them to always look back fondly on their childhood and remember little things like snuggling up in bed with me to read at bedtime which is our favourite nighttime winter pass-time (the Quest books are our latest obsession – they are a bit grown up for my 7yos to do on their own but it’s a fun learning challenge to do together with a grown up).
 I want them to remember that we have big family bbqs every week where the kids play outside while the food is sizzling and then eveyone over-eats but somehow we all still make room for pudding.
 I want them to remember learning to ride their bikes at the park and then enjoying a picnic in the sun afterwards before kicking the ball around.
 I want them to remember their Sundays at the surf club hunting for crabs, and our evening swims together under the stars in our pool on hot summer nights…